nats-io/nats-server/README.md

 When a server creates an outbound gateway connection to a cluster, it gets in return the information about all gateway URLs on that cluster, that is, all the gateway `host:port` URLs the servers in that cluster are listening to for gateway connections.
 This allows the connecting server to update its list of URLs (possibly augmenting its configured list) so that if it gets disconnected, it has more URLs to pick from, to randomly connect to any server in that cluster.
 The connecting server will also gossip this information to its peers in its cluster so they also update their information about the remote cluster.

 This goes a step further.
 A server creating an outbound gateway connection to a remote cluster will also learn about all gateways known by that other server.
-This is the same idea than auto-discovery within a cluster.
+This is the same idea as auto-discovery within a cluster, or as client libraries auto-discover servers in the cluster.

 Say a server in cluster A has only one gateway configured to cluster B, but servers in cluster B have a configured gateway to cluster C. When a server in cluster A connects to B, it is made aware of the cluster C and starts initiating outbound connection to that cluster (it will get the list of all URLs to the cluster C and will pick a random one to connect to).
 It will also gossip information about cluster C to all its routes int its own cluster (so that they can too create their outbound connection to cluster C).
 In response to an inbound connection from cluster A, cluster C also connects to cluster A. Now all clusters (A, B and C) are inter-connected although A and C did not explicitly configure each other.